open-telemetry/opentelemetry-collector-contrib/receiver/pulsarreceiver/README.md

 - `subscription` (default = otlp_subscription): the subscription name of consumer.
 - `tls_trust_certs_file_path`: path to the CA cert.
 For a client this verifies the server certificate.
 Should only be used if `insecure` is set to true.
-- `insecure`: configure whether the Pulsar client accept untrusted TLS certificate from broker (default: false)
+- `tls_allow_insecure_connection`: configure whether the Pulsar client accept untrusted TLS certificate from broker (default: false)

 Example configuration: